 In addition, it was also announced in the spring 2021 Budget that the scheme is only intended as a temporary measure to support employers while levels of sickness absence are high.
 As a result, the government has confirmed that it will set out steps for closure of the scheme in due course.

-More information on claiming back statutory sick pay can be found on the gov.uk website.
+More information on claiming back self-isolation sick pay can be found on the gov.uk website.

-Can we insist upon sick notes being provided by employees?
+Can we insist upon employees providing sick notes for self isolation?

-On the other hand, on-line isolation notes can be used by employees to their employers to provide evidence that they have had to self-isolate.
+On the other hand, online isolation sick notes can be used by employees to their employers to provide evidence that they have had to self-isolate.